dedunu/tech/_posts/2015-05-18-multiple-nodes-on-vagrant.md

 ---
 layout: post
-title: Multiple nodes on Vagrant
+title: "Multiple nodes on Vagrant"
 ---

 Recently I started working with Vagrant.
 A vagrant is a good tool that you can use for development.
 From this post, I'm going to explain how to create multiple nodes on the Vagrant project.